Recap definition of FODMAPs

 If the strict low FODMAP diet works to relieve symptoms, then why do we try to reintroduce these foods back into the diet?

 This is why the reintroduction of high FODMAP foods is so important.
-The end goal is to ensure that we can discover what our key triggers are in order to narrow down the variety and amount of high FODMAP foods we need to limit in our diets.
-This can help us get back to a diet that nourishes our gut microbiota and enables us to thrive.
+The end goal is to ensure that we can discover what our key triggers are to the IBS symptoms in order to eliminate them and increase the variety of the foods tolerated in the diet.
+This can help achieve a diet that nourishes our gut microbiota and enables us to thrive.

 What is the best way to start the FODMAP challenges in the reintroduction phase?